Nita Ambani: Early life

-Nita Ambani (née Dalal) was born on 1 November 1964 in a middle-class Gujarati family in Mumbai to Ravindrabhai Dalal and Purnima Dalal and grew up in a middle-class environment in suburban Mumbai.
+Nita Ravindra Dalal was born on 1 November 1964 in Bombay to Gujarati parents, Purnima and Ravindrabhai Dalal, and grew up middle class in the suburbs.
 She completed her bachelor's degree in commerce from Narsee Monjee College of Commerce and Economics, and took up Bharatnatyam from an early age and grew to become a professional Bharatanatyam dancer.

 Her sister, Mamta Dalal, who works as a school teacher is known to teach Sachin Tendulkar and Shah Rukh Khan's children.

 Career

 Nita Mukesh Ambani is the founder and chairperson of Reliance Foundation, the corporate social responsibility arm of Reliance Industries.
 In 2014 she was elected to the board of Reliance Industries.
 Ambani is also an art collector.
-In August 2023, Nita Ambani resigned from her position on the Board of Directors of Reliance Industries (RIL), while retaining her role as the Chairperson of the Reliance Foundation.
+In August 2023, Nita Ambani resigned from her position on the board of directors of Reliance Industries (RIL), while retaining her role as the Chairperson of the Reliance Foundation.
 The RIL Board accepted her resignation, acknowledging her commitment to steer the Reliance Foundation towards greater societal transformation.
 Nita Ambani will continue to attend all RIL Board meetings as a permanent invitee.